 13 Things Doctors Want You to Know About The Keto Diet

-The keto diet is trendy right now, but to do it right takes planning.
-Here’s what you need to know to reap all the rewards and avoid the risks.
+The keto diet is popular, but to do it right takes planning.
+Here's what you need to know to reap all the rewards and avoid the risks.

 A true keto diet requires planning

 The ketogenic diet—which was traditionally used to treat epilepsy, but has recently become extremely popular for weight loss and overall health—is considered safe for most people.
 That said, you may feel a bit under the weather when you first make the switch.
-When you stop eating carbs, the body’s source for quick energy, and begin to burn fat for fuel, your body enters a state of ketosis.
-“It’s typical to experience some symptoms at first—sometimes called the ‘keto flu’—which can include headaches, low energy, cravings, weakness, and brain-fog,” says Axe.
-“Not everyone feels lousy when starting the diet, but if you do, don’t panic and try to be patient.”
+When you stop eating carbs, the body’s source for quick energy and begin to burn fat for fuel, your body enters a state of ketosis.
+You might experience the keto flu—one of the 10 things that happen to your body on a keto diet.
 The good news?
 The symptoms will subside within a few days or at most, a couple of weeks.
-But information is power—read up on the 11 hidden dangers of the keto diet.
+And not everyone deals with this symptom.

 Many people see a quick drop in numbers on the scale when they first start keto, but unfortunately, it’s not usually due to fat loss.
 “In the beginning, the weight loss is mostly water weight and some muscle loss,” states Naresh Rao, DO, partner at Sports Medicine at Chelsea and author of Step Up Your Game.
 Here’s what experts want you to know about losing water weight.